 You could say I’m somewhat obsessed with Paris (and all things French in general).
 Since the first time I went on a 5-day solo trip when I was in my early 20s, it was love at first sight.
 I can’t get enough of the world famous museums, the food (cheese and wine in particular), stunning monuments, boutiques and charming parks.
 You could probably spend a whole year in Paris and not see everything.
 Although, I’d happily live there for a year and try.

 After visiting Paris 7 or 8 times, I’m finally sharing some of my favorite restaurants, shops and things to do in the City of Lights.
 Of course, I’ve also included logistics like the best way to get around the city, where to stay and more travel tips.

 This post contains some affiliate links that help me run this website.
+As an airbnb associate, I earn if you book through a link.
 Thank you for your support!

 How to get to Paris

 There are two main airports in Paris.
 Charles de Gaulle is massive and serves large airlines from all over the world.
 Orly is a smaller airport where more budget European airlines operate.
 Use a search engine like Skyscanner to see which one is best for you.
 Both airports are easily accessible from the city center using public transportation or a private car.
 I take the RER to get to central Paris when I’m by myself, but it’s worth taking an Uber or taxi from the airport if you are with someone else.